iwataniKenji/graphql-courses-app/README.md

 </p>

 <h4 align="center">
-   🚧 Ignite Lab #1 in progress... 🚧
+   🚧 GraphQL Courses App in progress... 🚧
 </h4>

 <H2 id="about">📙 About</H2>